jplhomer/superflare/packages/superflare/docs/design.md

 # Superflare's Design Principles

-I build Superflare to scratch my own itch.
+I built Superflare to scratch my own itch.
 I'm traditionally a PHP developer who's been working with Laravel for a long time.
 However, I've spent much of my time recently in the JavaScript framework space.

 For years, we've heard that JavaScript frameworks can be used as a "full-stack" solution.
 Yet when folks start out with a Remix or Next.js app, they're left with only _some_ of that solution.